CaseyRo/casey.berlin/posts/My Apple Vision (Pro).md

 ## My professional context

 The vision pro enables more opportunities and possibilities to work 'on the go', regardless of where you are.
+A bit of travel like I do on a train for 4-5 hours or even on a plane would be a great place to use the AVP, even though it is pretty large.

-Right now, I am typing this on a way too heavy 16" intel macbook Pro, and having to converse with chatGPT to find some fitting images is all window management.
+Right now, I am typing this on ~~a way too heavy 16" intel macbook Pro~~ M2 max macbook pro 14", which I fell in love with, but having to converse with chatGPT to find some fitting images is still window management.
 That will be gone, you'll have a lot of screen estate with spatial computing.
 And those pesky colleagues that keep on watching your screen?
 They're gone.

 And let's make a positive example out of that, having to do work with confidential information is no longer a problem since that only exists in your headset (and activating or putting it on needs your 'pupil ID' to be recognised)